 Olivia Paige Campbell, (AΩA, East Carolina University, Brody School of Medicine, 2021) is currently an Ob/Gyn resident of the University of Colorado.
 Dr. Campbell is a recent graduate from The Brody School of Medicine at East Carolina University.
 In addition to her Student Director role on the board, she serves on the Nominating and Professionalism Committees.
 Dr. Campbell is interested in pursuing a career in academic medicine with a passion for DEI and advocacy.

 Jabre Millon (AΩA, Kerkorian School of Medicine at UNLV, 2022) joined the AΩA Board of Directors as a Student Director in 2022.
-He is fourth year medical student pursuing a residency in Interventional Radiology.
+He is a resident physician in Interventional Radiology at Oregon Health & Science University.
 He received is BA in biology from the University of Southern California in 2015.